arnaudrenaud/ssg-nextjs-app-router-with-sanity/README.md

 - Tick _Create_, _Update_ and _Delete_ trigger checkboxes
 - Save

 You can now change content in the studio and watch Netlify automatically rebuild the website.

-It can take about a minute for Netlify to complete rebuild: watch for progress on Netlify in the _Deploys_ section.
+ℹ️ It can take about a minute for Netlify to complete rebuild: watch for progress on Netlify in the _Deploys_ section.